01 — Are you licensed, bonded, and insured?

 It is best if the solar installer you’re meeting with will also be the same company to install your solar panels.
 If that is not the case, then you will need to ask for information about the company who will be completing your home’s installation and research that company.

-07 — Will there be a master electrician on site when the system is installed?
+07 — Will there be a licensed electrician on site when the system is installed?

 This will give you a good idea for the installation crew’s expertise and the expertise of the other installation crew members.